 You may opt for dark brown or light tan color depending on what type of contrast you're going for!
 This color scheme will work for your home's exterior.

-Redwood can create a warm and rustic look that stands out.
+As we've mentioned previously, Redwood can create a warm and rustic look that stands out.
 You can also use this in fashion and makeup, and food palettes.